 “I don’t know how are you doing these things but you won’t go any further if you don’t change who you are, you haven’t done any more than proving you deserve this fate.”
 Those were Claudia’s words that actually pretty wounded me.

-Many things happening are just out of my control, I will have the chance to prove my innocence about this anytime soon but for now I would like you both to leave my home, please.
+“Many things happening are just out of my control, I will have the chance to prove my innocence about this anytime soon but for now I would like you both to leave my home, please.”
+Uttered Sheryl overwhelmed.

 But while Regina was coming downstairs with the statue, it looked like something just pushed her downs the stairs, Claudia was horrified, Regina hit the floor unconscious but it could be seen she was still breathing.
 I was petrified while Claudia just yelled at me; “what is wrong with you? aren’t you going to help her?
 Please call an ambulance” she said.

 I really don’t understand what happened to me in that moment, was it the impression of her on the floor bleeding and looking almost dead?
-I would have rushed there if it was Leann but now, I just feel completely unworried and quite coldhearted towards them.
+I would have rushed there if it was Leann but now, I just feel completely unworried and quite coldhearted toward them.
 Could I have unconsciously made her trip?
 Do I have that power?

 Everything happened so fast, the ambulance, the paramedics getting there, picking Regina up and Claudia crying desperately and I was just gazing with a straight face, I felt like something took over my body, completely out of myself.
 They all left while some minutes later I just “got back”, I wonder if I was astral-projecting during that time because I just regained control over myself.